Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Recent Performances

-- In last week's game against the Rams, Lockett was targeted 10 times and racked up five catches for 57 yards.
+- In last week's outing against the Rams, Lockett was targeted 10 times, picking up 57 yards on five receptions.

-- During his last three games, Lockett has 13 receptions (19 targets) for 112 yards, averaging 37.3 yards per game.
+- During his last three games, Lockett has put together 112 yards (on 13 grabs).

 Lockett's Seattle Teammates